Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 ## MesiboUserListFragment:
 `MesiboUserListFragment` displays the list of users and the last message of each user sorted by timestamp.
 For example, when a typical messaging appliaction(say WhatsApp) starts, a user list is displayed along with the last message for each user.

-## Using MesiboUserListFragment:
+### Using MesiboUserListFragment:

-Mesibo provides  `Modes` that can be passed as argument of the fragment and based on that the desired fragment can be loaded.
+Mesibo provides modes that can be passed as argument of the fragment and based on that the required fragment can be loaded.

-The different Modes are -
+The different modes are -

  - `MesiboUI.USERLIST_GROUPSELECTION_MODE` launches UI for selecting and creating a group.